 Virginia Military Survivors and Dependents Education Program (VMSDEP)

-The Virginia Military Survivors and Dependents Education Program (MSDEP), offers “educational assistance for the spouses and children of military service members killed, missing in action, taken prisoner, or who became at least 90% disabled as a result of military service in an armed conflict”.
+The Virginia Military Survivors and Dependents Education Program (MSDEP), offers “educational assistance for the spouses and children of military service members killed, missing in action, taken prisoner or who became at least 90% disabled as a result of military service in an armed conflict,” according to the State Council for Higher Education for Virginia.

 This program pays for tuition and fees at “any” state-supported college or university and waives tuition and fees in Virginia for up to four years.
-Dependents have an age requirement (between the ages of 16 and 29) but there is no age limit for spouses.
+Dependents have an age requirement (between the ages of 16-29), but there is no age limit for spouses.

-Veterans On Campus is designed to help in a variety of ways including accommodations for vets with PTSD, traumatic brain injuries, and other service-connected medical issues with the potential for interfering with academic progress.
-These services are available by request and the DVS program is designed to work with individual colleges in the state to determine the level and availability of such accommodations.
+Veterans On Campus is designed to help in a variety of ways, including accommodations for vets with post-traumatic stress disorder, traumatic brain injuries, and other service-connected medical issues with the potential for interfering with academic progress.
+These services are available by request and the Department of Veterans Services (DVS) program is designed to work with individual colleges in the state to determine the level and availability of such accommodations.

 The Virginia National Guard State Tuition Assistance Program is available to Virginia National Guard members and funds 100% of tuition expenses after all Federal Tuition Assistance benefits have been used.

-The State of Virginia offers typical hiring preference to veterans with an increased preference for those with VA-rated disabilities.
-Those hired by the State of Virginia receive extra vacation time, and full-time state employees who are members of the Guard or Reserve get to “bank” unused leave time instead of being subjected to a “use-or-lose” arrangement.
+Virginia offers typical hiring preference to veterans, with an increased preference for those with VA-rated disabilities.
+Those hired by the state of Virginia receive extra vacation time, and full-time state employees who are members of the Guard or Reserve get to “bank” unused leave time, instead of being subjected to a “use-or-lose” arrangement.

 The Virginia Board of Workforce Development offers job transition services including resume building, career transition skills assessment by military occupation specialty, and job services/career placement help.